bbc/ugc-rds-macro/README.md

 AWS cloudformation macro that is used to manipulate template fragment of type `AWS::RDS::DBInstance`

+When using macros, stack updates should be done via creating a changeset otherwise the lambda will be invoked multiple times. https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-changesets-execute.html

+Creating snapshots and Point in time restore do not usually happen instantaneously.
+Therefore the following process should be followed for performing stack updates.

+1. Initiate the operation.
+2. Wait for the creation operation to complete.
+3. Initiate the operation again.

 ### Usage

 Due to  validation constraints imposed by troposphere it makes it slightly arduos to specify the transform, when using this macro in your template.
 The following is provided by troposhere to support fn intinsic functions https://github.com/cloudtools/troposphere/blob/master/troposphere/__init__.py#L391.